Horospherical random graphs and lockdown strategies: Background on graphs

 \section{Background on graphs}

 Recall that a {\it graph} $\Gamma$ is the data of a set $V$ of vertices and $E\subseteq V\times V$.
 Here we will assume our graphs to be undirected simplicial and connected.
-The {\it adjacency matrix} $A=A_{(i,j)}$ of $\Gamma$ is an $n\times n$ matrix, where $n=|V|$ with values 1 when $\{i,j\}\in E$ and 0 otherwise.
+The {\it adjacency matrix} $A=A_{(i,j)}$ of $\Gamma$ is an $m\times m$ matrix, where $m=|V|$ with values 1 when $\{i,j\}\in E$ and 0 otherwise.
 For an undirected simplicial graph, $A$ is a symmetric matrix with 0's on the diagonal.
-We further define the following \begin{enumerate} \item The {\it degree matrix} $D=D_{(i,j)}$ is a diagonal matrix with $D_{(i,i)}$ equals to the degree of the $i$-th vertex: $D_{(i,i)}=\sum_{j}A_{(i,j)}=d_i$ \item The {\it normalized adjacency matrix} is given by $\overline{A}=AD^{-1}$. \item The {\it laplacian} is given by $L=D-A$. \item The normalized laplacian is given by $\overline{L}=I-\sqrt{D^{-1}}A\sqrt{D^{-1}}$. \end{enumerate} \begin{defi}For any two disjoint subsets of vertices $A,B\subseteq V$ , we denote $E(A,B)=E\cap(A\times B\cup B\times A)$, that is the set of edges of $\Gamma$ with one extremity in $A$ and the other in $B$.
+We further define the following \begin{enumerate} \item The {\it degree matrix} $D=D_{(i,j)}$ is a diagonal matrix with $D_{(i,i)}$ equals to the degree of the $i$-th vertex: $D_{(i,i)}=\sum_{j}A_{(i,j)}=d_i$ \item The {\it normalized adjacency matrix} is given by $\overline{A}=AD^{-1}$. \item The {\it laplacian} is given by $L=D-A$. \item The normalized laplacian is given by $\overline{L}=I-\sqrt{D^{-1}}A\sqrt{D^{-1}}$ (all its eigenvalues are in the interval $[0,1]$). \end{enumerate} \begin{defi} For any two disjoint subsets of vertices $A,B\subseteq V$ , we denote $E(A,B)=E\cap(A\times B\cup B\times A)$, that is the set of edges of $\Gamma$ with one extremity in $A$ and the other in $B$.
 We denote by $\partial_E(A)=E(A,A^c)$, which are edges of the boundary of $A$.
-For a subset $A$ in $V$ we define its {\it volume} by $\nu(A)=\sum_{x\in A}\nu(x)$, where $\nu(x)=|\{y\in V |\{x,y\}\in E\}|$ is the degree of the vertex $x$.
-Hence $\nu(\Gamma)=\sum_{x\in V}\nu(x)$ is the total volume of the graph.
+For a subset $A$ in $V$ we define its {\it volume} by $\nu(A)=\sum_{x\in A}\nu(x)$, where $\nu(x)=\left|\{y\in V \mid\{x,y\}\in E\}\right|$ is the {\it degree} of the vertex $x$.
+Hence $\nu(V)=\sum_{x\in V}\nu(x)$ is the total volume of the graph.
 The {\it conductance} of the graph $\Gamma$ is given by \end{defi} The conductance is a measure on how well connected the graph $\Gamma$ is.
-This quantity is difficult to compute, but it is related to the first non-trivial eigenvalue of the normalized laplacian as follows (see for instance Theorem 14.4 of \cite{LePeWi} or Fact 6. page 5 of \cite{BuCh}) \begin{thm}[Cheeger inequality] Let $\Gamma$ be a connected graph and let $\lambda_1$ be the first non-zero eigenvalue of its normalized laplacian.
+This quantity is difficult to actually compute because it involves minimas over all subsets of a given set, but it is related to the first non-trivial eigenvalue of the normalized laplacian as follows (see for instance Theorem 14.4 of \cite{LePeWi} or Fact 6. page 5 of \cite{BuCh}) \begin{thm}[Cheeger inequality] Let $\Gamma$ be a connected graph and let $\lambda_1\in[0,1]$ be the smallest non-zero eigenvalue of its normalized laplacian.
 Then

 \end{thm} \begin{rem}Many references (such as for instance \cite{Kow}) use the {\it expansion constant} (or sometimes called {\it Cheeger constant}), which is defined by